iljapostnovs/VSCodeUI5Plugin/README.md

 > If you are using different versions, you might meet an unexpected behavior if the structure of the standard lib metadata is different

 ## Custom class metadata
-Custom class metadata is dynamically generated using .js and view.xml files of the project.
+Custom class metadata is dynamically generated using .js and view.xml files of the project.&nbsp;
 There are several types of variable definitions:
-* Local object variables
+* Local object variables&nbsp;
-`this.variable`
+`this.variable`&nbsp;
-	Algorithm looks for all definitions in the functions of the object which is returned in `return Control.extend("name", {})` part
+Algorithm looks for all definitions in the functions of the object which is returned in&nbsp;
+`return Control.extend("name", {})` part
-* Function parameters
+* Function parameters&nbsp;
-`function(oEvent) {}`
+`function(oEvent) {}`&nbsp;
 Only way to find out the data type of the function parameter is JSDoc.
 Use `@param {sap.ui.base.Event}` if you want completion items to work for function params.
-* Local variables
+* Local variables&nbsp;
 `function() {
 	var oList = new List();
 }`